MicrosoftDX/kurvejs/docs/graph.md

-# Kurve Graph QueryBuilder
+# Kurve QueryBuilder

+Consider the state of developing against the Microsoft Graph today.
+For every operation you wish to perform you must look in the documentation to find:
+1. The path, e.g. "me/manager"
+2. The access requirements, e.g. "User.Read.All"
+3. The formats of the request and response objects

+It's another trip through the documentation to find out other operations that can be performed at the same endpoint, or on the response object.

-Kurve's QueryBuilder allows you to easily discover and access the Microsoft Graph.
+This is what tooling is supposed to help with.
+This is the problem that Kurve's QueryBuilder solves: leverage Intellisense to let you to easily discover and access the Microsoft Graph.

-Just start typing in Visual Studio Code and other TypeScript-aware editors too see how intellisense helps you explore the graph:

-    const graph = new Graph( ... );
+Here's what it looks like.
+With a Kurve _graph_ object in hand, just start typing in a TypeScript-aware editor such as Visual Studio Code:

+    You type...
+The editor prompts you with...

     graph.                      me, users
     graph.me.                   events, messages, calendarView, mailFolders, GetUser
     graph.me.events.
 GetEvents, $
     graph.me.events.$           (eventId:string) => Event
     graph.me.events.$("123").
 GetEvent

+Nodes in the path (e.g. _events_) are lowerCamelCase. "$" is where you type an id.
+Operations (e.g. _GetEvent_) are UpperCamelCase.

 Each endpoint exposes the set of available Graph operations through strongly typed methods: